forkbomb9/gyr/README.md

 ## TODO

-* Most used entries first
+* ~~Most used entries first~~ Done! :tada:
 * Cached entries

 ## Contributing

-PRs are not accepted because for now this is my personal project, and I don't want to share it with anyone Maybe in the future :grinnig_face:
+PRs are not accepted because for now this is my personal project, and I don't want to share it with anyone.
+Maybe in the future :grinning:

 But you can open bug reports / feature requests!

 ## License